diku-dk/futhark/docs/man/futhark-bench.rst

   for each test case.
 The specified program must support the same interface as ``futhark-c``.

+--runner=program

+  If this is set to the non-empty string, compiled programs are not run directly, but instead the indicated program is run, with the path to the compiled Futhark program passed as the first command-line argument.
+This is useful for compilation targets that cannot be executed directly (like `futhark-cs(1)`), or when you wish to run the program on a remote machine.

 --json=file

   Write raw results in JSON format to the specified file.